k-widuta/k-widuta/README.md

 ## Kacper Widuta | Vidutti
-I'm just a guy looking to make great projects, useful tools for others, learn as much as possible about computers & programs, understand low-level concepts, and ultimately craft really awesome software.
+Hi!
+I'm Kacper (Kap 🧢), a guy looking to make great projects, and useful tools for others, learn as much as possible about computers & programs, and understand low-level concepts.

 ### Currently learning:
 - Zig